Simple Exercises to Improve Your Golf Game

 Percussion Guns and Foam Rollers

 When it comes to taking care of your body, what you use for recovery is also essential.
-Don't be fooled by the name; recovery is also considered a part of the golf exercise category.
+Don't be fooled by the name; recovery is also considered an essential part of the golf exercise category.
 Cold tub therapy is the best thing you can do for your body’s recovery.
 If you don't have access to a bathtub, percussion guns and foam rollers are fantastic alternatives.

 The Importance of Stretching to Improve Your Golf Game